-Expertly crafted case studies for active learning, emphasizing clinical judgment for Next Gen NCLEX®.
+Expertly crafted case studies for active learning, emphasizing clinical judgment to better prepare students for practice and licensure including Next Gen NCLEX®.

 Prepare your students for real-world practice.